Introduction to Types of Network

 - Sensitive Data need to be encrypted and protected through the firewall.

 This is a guide to Types of Network.
-Here we discuss Different Types of Network along with Advantages and disadvantages of networks.
+Here we discuss Different Types of Network along with the Advantages and disadvantages of networks.
 You may also look at the following articles to learn more –